Writing Coaching

 Be accompanied on the journey from idea to manuscript.

-I also love working with authors of creative nonfiction, including memoirs, art, spirituality, and nature.
+I love working with authors of creative nonfiction, including memoirs, art, spirituality, and nature.
 My own writing is in these areas, buoyed by a lifelong passion for the arts, a deep Buddhist practice, and concern for our planet.

 What to Expect